 \section{Numerical Simulations}

-In this section, we demonstrate the feasibility of our DL-based phaseless imaging approach through training and subsequent performance evaluation on real and simulated datasets with measurement geometries of both experimental and practical interest.
-The main objectives of our numerical simulations are the following: \begin{enumerate} \item Demonstrating reconstruction performance on both real and synthesized datasets and comparing with the results obtained from the WF algorithm~\cite{candes2015phase_IEEE, yonel2020deterministic} as well as comparable DL-based state-of-the-art methods in order to highlight the relative advantages of our approach over a range of image sets. \item Numerically verifying the robustness of our method under additive noise for a relatively low number of measurements to number of unknowns ratio regime. \item Numerically verifying different theoretical observations and insights presented in Section~\ref{sec:convergence}.
-This includes observing the improvement in the calculated initial value caused by the inclusion of $\calG$ compared to the spectral initialization, indirectly observing the sample complexity improvement compared to the WF algorithm~\cite{candes2015phase_IEEE, yonel2020deterministic} as well as other DL based approaches, and observing the necessity of having ample training set sizes for $\calH$ to appropriately model various image classes of interest. \end{enumerate} We adopt the mean squared error (MSE) as the figure of merit throughout this section which is defined as $\mathrm{MSE} = \frac{1}{T_s}\sum_{t = 1}^{T_s}\|\hat{\brho}_t - \brho^*_t\|^2 / \|\brho^*_t\|^2$. $T_s$ is the number of samples in the test set $\bbD_{test}$, and $\hat{\brho}_t$ and $\brho^*_t$ denote the reconstructed and the corresponding ground truth images, respectively, for the $t^{th}$ sample of $\bbD_{test}$.
+In this section, we demonstrate the feasibility of our DL-based phaseless imaging approach through the training and subsequent performance evaluations on a number of real and simulated datasets, with measurement geometries of both experimental and practical interest.
+The main objectives of our numerical simulations are the following: \begin{enumerate} \item Demonstrating the reconstruction performance of our approach on both real and synthesized datasets, and comparing with the reconstruction results obtained using the WF algorithm~\cite{candes2015phase_IEEE, yonel2020deterministic} and comparable DL-based state-of-the-art phaseless imaging methods, in order to highlight the relative advantages of our approach over a range of image sets. \item Numerically verifying the robustness of our approach under additive noise on the intensity measurements for relatively low $\frac{M}{N}$ values. \item Numerically verifying a number of theoretical observations and insights presented in Section~\ref{sec:convergence}.
+These include showing the improved accuracy of the initial encoded image, resulting from the inclusion of $\calG$, compared to the accuracy of the spectral estimation, observing the sample complexity improvement compared to the WF algorithm~\cite{candes2015phase_IEEE, yonel2020deterministic} as well as other DL based approaches, and observing the necessity of having ample training set sizes for $\calH$ to appropriately model various image classes of interest. \end{enumerate} We adopt the normalized mean squared error (MSE) as the figure of merit throughout this section, and it is defined as $\mathrm{MSE} = \frac{1}{T_s}\sum_{t = 1}^{T_s}\|\hat{\brho}_t - \brho^*_t\|^2 / \|\brho^*_t\|^2$. $T_s$ is the number of samples in the test set, $\bbD_{test}$, and $\hat{\brho}_t$ and $\brho^*_t$ denote the reconstructed and the corresponding ground truth images, respectively, for the $t^{th}$ sample of $\bbD_{test}$.